 When the time comes for mourning, Captain Archer brings along some friends to help.
 These include Hoshi who, when asked if she can read Hebrew jokes, “I’ll muddle through”, Malcolm, Phlox, T’Pol and a Security Crewman, Azar Hamidi.
 Azar notes that Hebrew can’t be too far off from Arabic.
-The prayers are said.
+They say the prayers.

-Ethan’s mother – who tells him to talk to that nice girl Karin a bit – has insisted that he celebrate Chanukah, so he invites all of the attendees at the service to a little party, to be held on the next night.
-The party is held in the Observation Lounge.
-Like all good parties, there’s a little dancing, a gift is given, good food is eaten and there’s a little bit of romance.
+Ethan’s mother – who tells him to talk to that nice girl Karin a bit – insists that he celebrate Chanukah.
+So he invites all of the attendees at the service to a little party on the next night.
+The party is in the Observation Lounge.
+Like all good parties, there’s a little dancing, a gift, good food to eat, and there’s a little bit of romance.